hsendelbach/dumpy-duckling/README.md

 on the Mac (Virtualbox)

 ## Nutshell
-This project should allow us to accomplish the following:
+This project should allow us to spin up OpenStack Magnum on the Mac.

-  1) Install Vagrant
-  2) Spin up a Trusty VM
-  3) Install DevStack
-  4) Install Magnum (Server and Client)
-  5) Configure Magnum (Heat Kubernetes)
-  6) Start Magnum
-  7) Testing Magnum

 ## Usage